-The 536th Convocation will take place at the University of Chicago on Saturday, June 4, 2022, on the University's Main Quadrangle.
-All candidates will participate in this ceremony, during which the president will verbally confer degrees to groups of candidates by degree type and academic program.
+The 537th Convocation will take place on the Main Quadrangle of the University of Chicago's campus on Saturday, June 3, 2023, beginning at 9:15 a.m.
+All candidates are invited to participate in this ceremony, during which the president will verbally confer degrees by school or division.
 Individual divisions and schools hold separate ceremonies or receptions at which degree candidates will receive their diplomas individually from their deans.

-The Main Quadrangles will open for general seating at 7:00 a.m.
+The Main Quadrangle will open general seating for the University-wide ceremony at 7:00 a.m.
 The main security entrance is located at Levi Hall, 5801 South Ellis Avenue.
-Guests are asked to be in their seats no later than 9:00 a.m. so they can watch the procession.
+Guests are asked to be in their seats no later than 8:45 a.m. so they can watch the procession.
 Seating is first-come, first-served.

 In gathering all degree candidates together for a shared graduation, the University is honoring its earliest traditions and the goals set out for convocations by the University’s first president, William Rainey Harper.

 Tickets are not required for the university-wide morning Convocation ceremony, though they may be required for separate division and school ceremonies.
 Please check with the divisions and school Dean of Students office with which the graduate you plan to recognize is affiliated.

-Chicago weather can vary widely from sunny and hot to rainy and cool in mid-June.
+Chicago weather can vary widely from sunny and hot to rainy and cool in early-June.
 The University of Chicago’s Convocation ceremony is located outdoors on the Main Quadrangles, so please dress comfortably based on the forecast.
 Guests may be most comfortable in shoes with low or flat heels due to uneven ground.
 Please bring hats, sunscreen, raincoats, etc. as necessary.
 Business casual is appropriate for most of the receptions and other events.